hmrc/play-frontend-hmrc/README.md

 ## Upgrading

-The [following guide](/docs/upgrading.md) illustrates the process of updating the library when GDS releases a new version of `govuk-frontend`.
+This [guide](/docs/upgrading.md) illustrates the process of updating the library when GDS releases a new version of `govuk-frontend`.

 ## License